ironbar/prompt_recovery/docs/modeling/Iteration_19_plan_last_submission.md

 The number of steps is variable, from 50 to 450.
 I'm going to train for 500 steps.
 Later I will decide which is the step used for submission.

+After visualizing the training metrics I have decided to take the checkpoints from step 200.

 ### Training data